-This page discusses proper digital photo storage tips so that your digital photographs can survive well into the future.
+This page discusses proper digital photo storage tips.
+Unlike traditional photographs, digital photographs require more effort to ensure they survive well into the future.

-One of the key storage tips is organization and this starts with ensuring that your camera settings such as date and time are accurate.
-This should also be a rule with family and friends that you normally share your digital photos with.
+One of the key storage tips is organization and this starts with ensuring that camera settings such as date and time are accurate.
+This should also be a rule with family and friends with who you normally share your digital photos.
 If their cameras have been properly set up, then you will be doing yourself and them a rather larger favor when it comes to managing the digital photo files.
-With the correct date, photos can be easily grouped together using windows explorer or other tools.
+With the correct date, photos can be easily grouped together using Windows Explorer or other tools.

-However, proper digital photo storage does not end with making sure your digital camera’s date and time are correct.
+However, proper digital photo storage does not end with making sure the digital camera’s date and time are correct.
 There are other digital photograph storage tips to keep in mind as well.

-After taking digital photos, it is a good idea to transfer them from the flash memory card to a computer.
-This protects the photographs from loss, should the flash card get damaged or lost.
-It also frees up the card for more photographs.
-Many individuals who take a lot of high quality digital photos often carry more than one flash card.
-Currently, there is no information on the longevity of flash card media.
-Therefore, it is best to not leave your sole copy of digital pictures on the flash card only.
+After taking digital photos, it is a good idea to transfer them from the flash memory card used to store the digital photos on the camera to a computer.
+This protects the photographs from loss, should the flash card suffer damage or misplacement.
+Therefore, it is best not leaving your sole copy of digital pictures on the flash card only.
+Transferring also frees up the card for more photographs.
+Many individuals who take many high quality digital photos often carry more than one flash card.

 The next important digital photographs storage tip is backing up the computer hard drive or making multiple copies of the digital photos.
 The backup or copy is important because computer hard drives can fail suddenly and they are often not recoverable.
-Viruses can attack computers, disasters such as fire can strike, and computers can also get stolen.
-If these occur, your precious photo memories will be forever lost, unless copies have been made.
-There are a variety of ways of performing copies and these are summarized below.
+Viruses can attack computers, disasters such as fire can strike, and computers can be stolen.
+If these occur, your precious photo memories will be forever lost, unless copies exist.

-Online photo storage is also an option for copies and is discussed at this link.
-Storage with data tape is usually only for higher end applications and is generally not considered a viable option for digital photo storage when other, less expensive options are available.
+Online photo storage is also an option for copies and discussed in another section of this website.
+Storage with data tape is usually only for higher end applications and not considered a viable or affordable option for digital photo storage when other, less expensive options are available.

-Following these digital photo storage tips will go a long way in preserving your digital photographs for many years to come.
+Following the above digital photo storage tips will go a long way in preserving your digital photographs for many years to come.